Capital Crescent Trail: Pre-construction

 Advocates for turning the railroad into a trail, including the Greater Bethesda-Chevy Chase Coalition and the newly formed Coalition for the Capital Crescent Trail began to lobby local and federal officials to do so, putting together a Concept Plan in 1988.
 Despite opposition from neighbors and those who wanted the right-of-way for mass transit, an excursion train, or other development, they convinced the Montgomery County government, along with a coalition of developers and government agencies, to purchase the right-of-way from the D.C. line to Silver Spring.
 Montgomery County purchased the right-of-way on December 16, 1988, four days after the ICC approved the purchase and transfer, under the Trails System Act.
 CSX sold the Maryland section of the line for $10.5 million.
 The following year, the Montgomery County Council voted to build a trolley and bike trail along the Bethesda-Silver Spring section of the right-of-way.

 In December 1988, Kingdon Gould, Jr., purchased an option to buy the railroad right-of-way after failing to buy it outright for the purpose of restarting the railroad.
-However, once Montgomery County made a deal to buy their section of the trail, Gould placed the 3.3 mi section in the District of Columbia, between Georgetown and the D.C./Maryland boundary, into a trust until the National Park Service could purchase it outright for $10.5 million in 1990.
+However, once Montgomery County made a deal to buy their section of the trail, Gould placed the 3.3 mi section in the District of Columbia, between Georgetown and the D.C./Maryland boundary, into a trust called the Georgetown Branch Foundation until the National Park Service could purchase it outright for $11 million in 1990.
 The D.C. section then became a component of the Chesapeake and Ohio Canal National Historical Park.
 In 1991, advocates John Dugger and Henri Bartholomot helped secure federal funding through the Intermodal Surface Transportation Efficiency Act to develop the Maryland portion of the trail.
 The funding also paid for the D.C. portion and the rehabilitation of the Arizona Avenue Trestle.